-- 4.3.
-ACGME Competencies Professionalism
+4.3.
+ACGME Competencies - Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core)

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A)
+4.4.
+ACGME Competencies - Patient Care and Procedural Skills (Part A)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Fellows must demonstrate competence in the practice of patient evaluation and treatment of patients of all ages and genders requiring emergency medical services by: (Core) - 4.4.a.1. gathering accurate, essential information in a timely manner; (Core) - 4.4.a.2. evaluating and comprehensively treating acutely-ill and injured patients in the pre-hospital setting; (Core) - 4.4.a.3. prioritizing and stabilizing multiple patients in the pre-hospital setting while performing other responsibilities simultaneously; (Core) - 4.4.a.4. properly sequencing critical actions for patient care; (Core) - 4.4.a.5. integrating information obtained from patient history, physical examination, physiologic recordings, and test results to arrive at an accurate assessment and treatment plan; (Core) - 4.4.a.6. integrating relevant biological, psychosocial, social, economic, ethnic, and familial factors into the evaluation and treatment of their patients; and, (Core) - 4.4.a.7. planning and implementing therapeutic treatment, including pharmaceutical, medical device, behavioral, and surgical therapies.
-(Core) - 4.5.
-ACGME Competencies Patient Care and Procedural Skills (Part B) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) - 4.5.a.
-Fellows must demonstrate competence in the practice of technical skills of patients of all ages and genders requiring emergency medical services by: (Core) - 4.5.a.1. performing physical examinations relevant to the practice of emergency medical services; (Core)
+Fellows must demonstrate competence in gathering accurate, essential information in a timely manner. ^(Core) - 4.4.b.
+Fellows must demonstrate competence in interpreting the results of diagnostic tests and performing diagnostic procedures. ^(Core) - 4.4.c.
+Fellows must demonstrate competence in integrating information obtained from patient history, physical examination, physiologic recordings, and test results to arrive at an accurate assessment and treatment plan. ^(Core) - 4.4.d.
+Fellows must demonstrate competence in integrating relevant biological, psychosocial, social, economic, ethnic, and familial factors into the evaluation and treatment of their patients. ^(Core) - 4.4.e.
+Fellows must demonstrate competence in planning and implementing therapeutic treatment, including pharmaceutical, medical device, behavioral, and surgical therapies. ^(Core) - 4.4.f.
+Fellows must demonstrate competence in assessing toxicological exposures in occupational evaluations. ^(Core) - 4.4.g.
+Fellows must demonstrate competence in serving as the primary or consulting physician responsible for providing direct/bedside patient evaluation, management, screening, and preventive services for these patients. ^(Core) - 4.4.h.
+Fellows must demonstrate competence in evaluating and managing patients representing all age groups and populations with acute or chronic workplace occupational and environmental exposures in an occupational medicine or toxicology clinic, or seeing occupational medicine patients in a referral setting, including responsibility for providing patient and worksite evaluation, management, exposure assessment and control, and preventive services for these patients. ^(Core) - 4.4.h.1.
+Each fellow must evaluate and manage at least 25 such patients over the course of the educational program. ^(Core) - 4.4.i.
+Fellows must demonstrate competence in evaluating workplace risks and hazards.
+(Core)